-The LTC3786 uses a constant-frequency, current mode step-up control architecture.
-During normal operation, the external bottom MOSFET is turned on when the clock sets the RS latch, and is turned off when the main current comparator, ICMP, resets the RS latch.
-The peak inductor current at which ICMP trips and resets the latch is controlled by the voltage on the ITH pin, which is the output of the error amplifier, EA.
-The error amplifier compares the output voltage feedback signal at the VFB pin, (which is generated with an external resistor divider connected across the output voltage, VOUT, to ground) to the internal 1.200V reference voltage.
+The LTC3787 uses a constant-frequency, current mode step-up architecture with the two controller channels operating out of phase.
+During normal operation, each external bottom MOSFET is turned on when the clock for that channel sets the RS latch, and is turned off when the main current comparator, ICMP, resets the RS latch.
+The peak inductor current at which ICMP trips and resets the latch is controlled by the voltage on the ITH pin, which is the output of the error amplifier EA.
+The error amplifier compares the output voltage feedback signal at the VFB pin (which is generated with an external resistor divider connected across the output voltage, $V{OUT}$ , to ground), to the internal 1.200V reference voltage.
 In a boost converter, the required inductor current is determined by the load current, $V{IN}$ and $V{OUT}$ .
 When the load current increases, it causes a slight decrease in VFB relative to the reference, which causes the EA to increase the ITH voltage until the average inductor current in each channel matches the new requirement based on the new load current.

-After the bottom MOSFET is turned off each cycle, the top MOSFET is turned on until either the inductor current starts to reverse, as indicated by the current comparator IR, or the beginning of the next clock cycle.
+After the bottom MOSFET is turned off each cycle, the top MOSFET is turned on until either the inductor current starts to reverse, as indicated by the current comparator, IR, or the beginning of the next clock cycle.

-INTVCC Power
+INTVCC/EXTVCC Power